-The global effort to contain the spread of the novel coronavirus has forced businesses and individuals alike to rethink the way they operate and adjust their lifestyle to the lockdown.
+The global effort to contain the spreading of the novel coronavirus has forced businesses and individuals alike to rethink the way they operate and adjust their lifestyle to the lockdown.
 This hasn’t been easy for any of us, but aside from the difficulties, it’s also shown just how adaptable we are when we’re pushed out of our comfort zones.

 Supporting each other has gained a whole new meaning in recent weeks, and you don’t have to be fighting on the front line as a health worker, nor be placed under quarantine to feel that something has changed in the atmosphere.
 Life as an on-demand driver hasn’t been the same ever since the first days of the lockdown—not just on the streets, but also in the online space.

 Rideshare apps, car providers, influencers, and even the Government are in full swing to keep mobility workers active, well-informed, and most of all, healthy.
 As the situation progresses it’s getting increasingly difficult to stay on top of the news flow, so we’ve gathered the most important resources into one place.

 Here’s some of the most important information you need to be aware of as an on-demand driver.
 Bookmark this list and check back on a regular basis as we’ll be updating the resources as they become available.

 Your car is the most important tool in your work as a driver, but you can use it for so much more than ridesharing.
 As the demand for Uber and other mobility apps decreased dramatically in the first months of the pandemic, we prepared a useful resource with the best parcel and food delivery apps you can sign up to, complete with a handy list of requirements and sign-up information for each.

 Uber has recently introduced Uber Medics, a new feature in the rider app aimed to provide a safe travel solution for healthcare workers and keep rideshare demand afloat at the same time.